bitcoin/bitcoin/doc/bu-xthin-protocol.md

 - The bloom filter decay algorithm is simplified and works better with the larger memory pools we would expect when/if block sizes are allowed to increase.
 What we do here is simply increase the false positive rate, gradually, and exponentially, over a 72 hour period.
-This is much simpler and more intutive and easier to modify and tune in the future.
+This is much simpler and more intuitive and easier to modify and tune in the future.

 - The list of transactions that goes into making the bloom filter is selected from the group of transactions in the memory pool that are most likely to be mined.
 We select those transactions in a fashion that is not too rigid and leaves room for error such that the bloom filter transactions tend to be 2 or 3 times more transactions than will be in the block however they will be much less than in a mempool that has been over run.
 So if you had
 15000 transactions in your mempool, perhaps only 5000 will be selected to be entered into the bloom filter, resulting in a much smaller filter.
-Also as the number of transactions in the mempool continues to rise, the number of transactions selected for the filter will generally not rise, making this approach `memory pool size independant`.
+Also as the number of transactions in the mempool continues to rise, the number of transactions selected for the filter will generally not rise, making this approach `memory pool size independent`.